dalibor1007/Frontend_test/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source by Dalibor and available under the [MIT License](LICENSE).